Locomotives of India: Metre-gauge

+Electric multiple units

-In 1925, the Electric Multiple Units (EMU) introduced in Bombay were 1.5KV DC units imported were from Cammell Laird and Uerdingenwagonfabrik.
+In 1925, the electric multiple units (EMU) introduced in Bombay were 1.5KV DC units imported from Cammell Laird and Uerdingenwagonfabrik.
 In the 1960s, EMUs were developed by Integral Coach Factory (ICF) in Chennai.
 Indian Railways uses multiple DC units in operation in several suburban sections which are classified from WCU-1 through WCU-15.
 BHEL developed AC-DC dual use EMUs which can run on 25kV AC and 1.5kV DC traction lines.
 In the late 1990s, MEMUs were developed which ran on 25KV AC power.
-AC Electric multiple units are designated WAU-1 to WAU-4.
+AC electric multiple units are designated WAU-1 to WAU-4.
 In 2019, ICF rolled out three-phase AC units to replace conventional DC units.

 Diesel

 In 1954, the first diesel locomotive was used in India, which was manufactured by North British Locomotive Company.
-In 1958, WDM-1, the first locomotive used for mainline traffic was imported from ALCO.
+In 1958, WDM-1, the first locomotive used for mainline traffic, was imported from ALCO.
 In 1964, the first broad-gauge WDM-2 diesel locomotive was rolled out by Banaras Locomotive Works.